finalcut/finalcut.github.io/_posts/2005-05-18-regex-gotcha-to-avoid.markdown

 Well, except for one major bug that let pretty much any garbage pass.

-Now, I also tested somewhat on the serverside as well so it hand't really caused me a data problem but the possibility was there.
+Now, I also tested somewhat on the server side as well so it handling't really caused me a data problem but the possibility was there.
 The funny thing is this regEx and so many others like it on the net have been in use for years and almost all that I have seen have the same problem.

-I know alot of them do because when I first needed one I found it on the net (before I knew anything at all about how to build my own regEx).
+I know a lot of them do because when I first needed one I found it on the net (before I knew anything at all about how to build my own regEx).
 Then later when I needed it to be more capable I found others and snipped clipped and pasted together many to get the one I needed.
 All of them have the same